Barbara Meek: Early life

-She was born in Detroit, Michigan, to Juanita (née Coleman) and Harold Talmadge Meek, and is the maternal granddaughter of the Reverend Horatius "H.H."
+Meek was born on February 26, 1934, in Detroit, Michigan, to Juanita (née Coleman) and Harold Meek, and is the maternal granddaughter of the Reverend Horatius "H.H."
 Coleman, pastor of the Greater Macedonia Baptist Church.
-She was a graduate of Northwestern High School, and as an undergraduate was asked to join Wayne State University's graduate theater program.
+As a child, Meeks took lessons in acting, dancing, and piano.
+She was a graduate of Northwestern High School and attended Highland Park Junior College.
+At Wayne State University she graduated with a BA degree in mass communications in 1966 before pursuing studies in graduate theater program.
 Meek was a member of the Alpha Kappa Alpha sorority while attending college.

+Meek's debut on stage came in a children's theater production in Detroit in 1950.
+She gained early experience in theater in productions at the Detroit Institute of Arts.
 In 1965, Meek toured with the United Services Organization, performing for wounded soldiers on Okinawa and other U.S. Army bases.
 In 1968, she joined the Trinity Repertory Company with her husband, Martin Molson (1928–1980), where they debuted together in Brother to Dragons.

 Career at Trinity

+Meek performed in more than 100 productions of the Trinity Repertory Company.
 Highlights of Meek's stage career at Trinity included leading roles in the August Wilson plays Fences and Ma Rainey's Black Bottom, James Purdy's Eustace Chisholm and the Works, Athol Fugard's Boesman and Lena, Peer Gynt, The Threepenny Opera, Tartuffe, The Visit, Fires in the Mirror, Adrian Hall and Robert Cumming's adaptation of A Christmas Carol (including the role of Ebenezer Scrooge), Terrence McNally's Master Class, Henry IV, Tennessee Williams' Suddenly Last Summer and, more recently, Lorraine Hansberry's Raisin in the Sun and Oscar Wilde's The Importance of Being Earnest.
-Meek also appeared in the Broadway production of Wilson in the Promised Land.
+On Broadway, Meek was a singer in Wilson in the Promise Land (1970) and an understudy in Division Street (1980).

 In 2008, Meek appeared in Blithe Spirit at Trinity Rep, and Curt Columbus' adaptation of Antigone.
 She was in Camelot, The Crucible and Steel Magnolias during the 2010–2011 season, and Sparrow Grass in the 2011–2012 season.